Android OS privacy settings: Tight level

 5. In the opened list, select Immediately.

-Downside: You will have to enter your device password to use your device every time the screen turns off.
+Downside: You will have to use your finger or password to unlock the device every time the screen is turned off.
 To make it easier to work with your smartphone, you can use the Smart Lock feature, which delays or cancels the screen lock under certain conditions:

 1. Open Settings;

-6. On-body detection.
+8. On-body detection.
 Your device will be unlocked while you hold it in your hands.
-In addition, this condition is met while the phone is in your pocket and you are walking at a steady speed.
+Note that if the phone is in your pocket, and you are walking at a constant pace, the system interprets this as physical contact too.
 When you set the phone down or change your speed, it is locked after approximately 1 minute;

-8. Trusted devices.
+10. Trusted devices.
 You can indicate the Bluetooth devices that will prevent your phone from locking when it is connected to them.
-Please keep in mind that the radius of the signal may reach several dozen meters.
+Keep in mind that the signal range may reach dozens of meters, so the phone will stay unlocked if you, say, leave it in a store and go to another store next door without turning off the trusted Bluetooth headset.

 Important.
-Location and motion sensors have a rather large degree of inaccuracy, and a Bluetooth signal can extend over a relatively large distance.
+Location and motion sensors have a major degree of inaccuracy, and a Bluetooth signal can extend over a relatively large distance.
 In addition, hackers can use special equipment to spoof location data or simulate the signal of a trusted device.
 Therefore, use of Smart Lock reduces your security.

 Turn off notifications on the lock screen